Tips for giving self-managed superannuation fund advice

 What happens in the event of theft or fraud?

-You must ensure that your client understands and accepts that in the event of theft or fraud, access to statutory compensation will be different for an SMSF compared to an APRA-regulated fund.
-Clients should understand that:
+You must ensure that your client understands and accepts that in the event of theft or fraud, access to compensation will be different for an SMSF compared to an APRA-regulated fund.

-You must ensure your client understands that the complaints process for SMSF trustees is different than being a member of an APRA-regulated superannuation fund and that SMSF trustees (and members) may be required to resolve their own complaints.
+You must ensure your client understands that the complaints process for SMSF trustees is different to the process for members of APRA-regulated funds and that SMSF trustees may be required to resolve their own complaints.

-Clients should be aware of situations where disputes may arise, including:
+Clients should be aware of situations where disputes may arise, including if:

 What are your client’s legal responsibilities as trustee?